 If you plan to get an early start, you can easily make a stop or two on your drive while still being able to enjoy a lot of the activities listed below.

-If you do want to hire a car for your day trip to San Sebastian, then I recommend browsing RentalCars.com to try and find a deal across a number of different car hire companies.
+If you do want to hire a car, then I recommend browsing RentalCars.com to compare prices across several different car hire companies.

 Without further ado, this is what to do if you are planning to spend 1 day in San Sebastian.
 All of these sites are easily reached on foot, meaning that you likely won’t need to use public transit at all.